englekk/handbook-docs/Fuse/08 - Creating custom UI components.md

 ```

 - Note: ux:Property currently only works for atomic types (eg. float4, bool and string) and not for complex class types.
 This will be improved in an upcoming version.
+- Note: property-bindings require that the source and target properties are of identical types.